mcu-tools/mcuboot/docs/readme-zephyr.md

 be made before building it.
 Most of this can be done as documented in the `CMakeLists.txt` file in boot/zephyr.
 There are comments there for guidance.
-It is important to select a signature algorithm, and decide if slot0 should be validated on every boot.
+It is important to select a signature algorithm, and decide if the primary slot should be validated on every boot.

 To build MCUboot, create a build directory in boot/zephyr, and build it as usual: